unpleckable/Sentinel/README.md

-Sentinel NPCs: Combat NPCs for Spigot!mk
+Sentinel NPCs: Combat NPCs for Spigot!
 --------------------------------------

 ### Table Of Contents